 Most importantly, Express delivers excellent speeds so you won't see yourself lagging – and if your ISP delivers regular speeds of around 100-200MB, it's unlikely you'll notice any change at all.
 In our testing it topped out at a very respectable 560Mbps on a 1Gbps line, which is more than fast enough to 360 no-scope n00bs (how do you do, fellow kids).

-ExpressVPN also provides a dedicated router VPN app, which means you'll be able to avoid throttling and stay secure even on consoles, which don't natively support VPNs – there's no special treatment for the PC gamer here.
+In our ExpressVPN review, we were impressed by the dedicated router VPN app, which means you'll be able to avoid throttling and stay secure even on consoles, which don't natively support VPNs – there's no special treatment for the PC gamer here.
 Plus, while it doesn't offer encryption, Express's MediaStreamer Smart DNS tool will allow you to switch locations on your PlayStation or Xbox to watch geo-blocked content.

 Outside of gaming you'll also be able to unblock pretty much any regional Netflix library, as well as access restricted sites like BBC iPlayer in the States.
 Plus, if you ever have any issues with the service, the 24/7 live chat will be able to sort you out in minutes.

-If we had to find a negative, it'd be that Express only offers five simultaneous connections per plan.
-However, if you install one of those on your router, any device connected to that will be covered – then you can install the other four on phones and laptops you take away from home.
+If we had to find a negative, it'd be that Express only offers 8 simultaneous connections per plan.
+However, if you install one of those on your router, any device connected to that will be covered – then you can install the others on phones and laptops you take away from home.